 As of November 30, 2015, certain market and performance thresholds were met during fiscal year 2015 and the Board agreed to grant David Portnoy and Mark Portnoy 118,117 and 102,711 shares of restricted common shares, respectively.
-The fair value of the shares with a grant date during the 2015 fiscal year was approximately \$336,000 and is reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive (loss) income for the year ended November 30, 2015.
-There was approximately \$242,000 of total unrecognized compensation cost as of November 30, 2015 which was recognized during the first quarter of fiscal year 2016 as the Board granted certain subjective performance shares with a grant date during the 2016 fiscal year and these costs are reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive (loss) income as of November 30, 2016.
+The fair value of the shares with a grant date during the 2015 fiscal year was approximately \$336,000.
+During fiscal year 2016, there was approximately \$242,000 of total unrecognized compensation cost recognized as the Board granted certain subjective performance shares with a grant date during the 2016 fiscal year and these costs are reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive income (loss) as of November 30, 2016.